lemachegabriel/RealtimeSearchAnalytics/README.md

 ### Analytics

 - **Search Data Aggregation:** The saved search terms are periodically aggregated to generate analytics, providing insights into what users are searching for most frequently.
-This data is accessible on the `Admin Panel` route `/admin` or on production (https://real-time-search-analytics-1b75562e254e.herokuapp.com/admin/search) .
+This data is accessible on the `Admin Panel` route `/admin`.

 By combining Redis for fast, temporary storage and Sidekiq for efficient, reliable background processing, we achieve a scalable and responsive system for capturing and analyzing real-time search data.